Henry George Percy, 7th Duke of Northumberland

 Hon.
 Nicholas Makeig Lyttelton1

 Hon.
-Nicholas Makeig Lyttelton was born on 3 January 1951.1 He is the son of Sir Charles John Lyttelton, 10th Viscount Cobham and Elizabeth Alison Makeig-Jones.1 He married June Carrington in 1980.1
+Nicholas Makeig Lyttelton was born on 3 January 1951.1 He was the son of Charles John Lyttelton, 10th Viscount Cobham and Elizabeth Alison Makeig-Jones.1 He married June Carrington in 1980.1 He died on 10 June 2014 at age 63.2

 Child of Hon.
 Nicholas Makeig Lyttelton and June Carrington